36th Flying Training Wing (U.S. Army Air Forces): History

 Until 1939, the Army Air Corps provided all flying training with military instructor pilots.
 Beginning in 1939, it contracted with nine civilian flying schools to provide primary flight training.
 Primary training consisted of a three-month course of 65 hours of flying instruction.
 As the United States prepared to enter World War II by expanding its number of flying squadrons, the number of contract primary schools increased.

 According to the contract, the government supplied students with training aircraft, flying clothes, textbooks, and equipment.
 The Air Corps also put a detachment at each school to supervise training.
 The schools furnished instructors, training sites and facilities, aircraft maintenance, quarters, and mess halls.
 From the Air Corps, schools received a flat fee of $1,170 for each graduate and $18 per flying hour for students eliminated from training.
 The Primary Pilot Training used Boeing PT-17 or Fairchild PT-19 two-seater single-engine training aircraft.
-Also, the wing controlled specialized schools for Liaison Pilots using the Stinson L-5 Grasshopper, and Women Airforce Service Pilots (WASP) primary training was conducted exclusively at Avenger Field, Sweetwater, Texas.
+Also, the wing controlled specialized schools for Liaison Pilots using the Stinson L-5 Sentinel, and Women Airforce Service Pilots (WASP) primary training was conducted exclusively at Avenger Field, Sweetwater, Texas.

 Following the fall of France in 1940, the Air Corps upped its pilot production goal to 7,000 per year.
 To meet that goal, the Air Corps increased the capacity of its schools and added more contract primary schools.

 The contract primary pilot schools ended their operations in October 1945.